Follow-up Questions: The Glue that Holds Conversations Together

 - What are your plans for winter vacation?

 If you ask a question, the person you are talking to should answer and share their ideas or experience.
 It is then your turn to react to their answers and continue the conversation by asking follow-up questions.

-Without follow-up questions, our conversations come to an end (unless you have a talkative partner who is a real chatterbox and just talks and talks and talks…but this isn’t really a conversation).
+Without follow-up questions, our conversations come to an end (unless you have a talkative partner who is a real chatterbox and just talks and talks and talks…but this isn’t really a conversation-it’s more of a monologue).

 A conversation is a back-and-forth exchange of ideas between two or more people.
 In order to create this back-and-forth, we follow a pattern of questions and answers.
 Of course, we may tell a story while our conversation partner listens, but when we finish our story, they may ask us questions or we may ask them to share their own experience.